richard-jones/magnificent-octopus/README.md

 **module**: [portality.modules.es](https://github.com/richard-jones/portentious/tree/master/portality/modules/es/README.md)

 Used for providing direct access to the Elasticsearch back-end.
 Implements a read-only query endpoint, and autocomplete features.
+Also provides front-end javascript functions for querying the back-end features.

 ### Sherpa Fact